-Forest Therapy, or Forest Bathing, started in Japan as a preventative health care program to support deep relaxation, and nervous system reset.
+Forest Therapy, or Forest Bathing, started in Japan as a preventative health care program to support well-being, relaxation, and nervous system restoration.

-Unlike a typical walk, Forest Therapy is a slow, guided exploration of the forest engaging the senses to still the mind.
+Unlike a typical walk, Forest Therapy is a slow, immersive exploration of the forest.
+Participants are guided through mindful interaction with Nature in a way that engages the senses and calms the mind.

 "I had always struggled with mindfulness and meditation practices, but through Forest Therapy I found myself effortlessly immersed in the beauty of the present moment.
 It felt like a full body reset." - Katie B.